ttlion/sdtDBN/README.md

 ### Files with observations of static attributes

-All files with static attributes should follow the following format:
+All files with observations of static attributes should follow the following format:

 - The first line should be the header, where the first value must be some identification tag and the remaining values must be each attribute's name.

-- In each of the remaining lines, the first position must be the subject identifier and the remaining positions must be the values of the static attributes, in the order defined in the header line.
+- In each of the remaining lines, the first position must be the subject's identifier and the remaining positions must be the values of the static attributes, in the order defined in the header line.
   - The user must guarantee that every subject in the static file exists, with the same id, in the respective dynamic file:
       - Subjects in **-is** file should exist in **-i** file;
       - Subjects in **-obsStatic** file should exist in **-obs** file;